BTNBx/xPower-Flow-Card/README.md

 ## v1.3.26

-- **Extra consumption nodes.** Appliances, garage, heat pump, and a spare "extra" node — each with its own power entity, icon, label, and flow to the home.
+- **Extra consumption nodes.** Appliances, garage, heat pump, and a spare "extra" node, each with its own power entity, icon, label, and flow to the home.
 - **Energy price display** with per-source price icons.
 - **Click-through more-info.** Tapping a node opens its Home Assistant